apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <iframe  src="https://www.slideshare.net/slideshow/embed_code/key/LwuMIgKz1pqpi" width="854" height="712" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"> </iframe>
 <div><strong>About Alexandre Mattioli:</strong></div>
-<div>Alexandre Mattioli is a highly experienced Infrastructure Architect who has been working with Apache Cloudstack since 2015, he has designed, built and operated one of the largest ACS clouds in existence and led a team to design and productise many diverse solutions on top of ACS.
+<div>Alexandre Mattioli is a highly experienced Infrastructure Architect who has been working with Apache CloudStack since 2015, he has designed, built and operated one of the largest ACS clouds in existence and led a team to design and productise many diverse solutions on top of ACS.
 He's currently a Cloud Architect at ShapeBlue.</div>
 &nbsp;
 <br/>
 <div><span ><strong><a title="Automated CloudStack Deployment" href="https://www.slideshare.net/ShapeBlue/automated-cloudstack-deployment" target="_blank" rel="noopener">Automated CloudStack Deployment</a> - Kaloyan Kotlarski</strong></span></div>